webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ## ICE
 ICE (Interactive Connectivity Establishment) is how WebRTC connects two Agents.
 Defined in [RFC8445](https://tools.ietf.org/html/rfc8445), this is another technology that pre-dates WebRTC!
 ICE is a protocol for establishing connectivity.
 It determines all the possible routes between the two peers and then ensures you stay connected.

-These routes are known as `Candidate Pairs`, which is a pairing of a local and remote address.
-This where STUN and TURN come into play with ICE.
-These addresses can be your local IP Address, `NAT Mapping`, or `Relayed Transport Address`.
+These routes are known as `Candidate Pairs`, which is a pairing of a local and remote transport address.
+This is where STUN and TURN come into play with ICE.
+These addresses can be your local IP Address plus a port, `NAT Mapping`, or `Relayed Transport Address`.
 Each side gathers all the addresses they want to use, exchange them, and then attempt to connect!

-Two ICE Agents communicate using the STUN Protocol.
-They send STUN packets to each other to establish connectivity.
-After connectivity is established they can send whatever they want.
+Two ICE Agents communicate using ICE ping packets (or formally called the connectivity checks), and establish connectivity.
+After connectivity is established (more on this later) they can send whatever they want.
 It will feel like using a normal socket.
+These checks are defined based on STUN, and as we will see soon, using STUN packets to check the connectivity also helps us discovery new Candidate.

 ### Creating an ICE Agent
 An ICE Agent is either `Controlling` or `Controlled`.
 The `Controlling` Agent is the one that decides the selected `Candidate Pair`.
 Usually, the peer sending the offer is the controlling side.